 As of the time of this writing, there are no real legal ramifications for parental alienation.
 Some courts will order parenting education, supervised visitation, or even limited parental contact to reestablish a parent-child bond, but these interventions are typically seen only in the worst-case scenarios and after multiple attempts by the court to develop a parenting plan and shared custody arrangement that is followed by both parents.

 When PA is involved, rarely is the alienating parent held accountable in any meaningful way (Carrol & Issak).
+Sometimes, the alienating parent gets a proverbial slap on the wrist and told not to do it again.
+Sometimes, a new parenting plan is developed and put in place supposedly to ensure that the father receives his parenting time.
+Rarely, are any further ramifications put in place.

 Lack of training, education and understanding of the topic of PA by all professionals is another legal aspect that needs to be addressed.
 Because parental alienation is counterintuitive by nature when it comes to addressing undesirable behaviors, traditional therapies or approaches to correct the situation do not work and have a high potential for doing more harm (Baker; Harmon; etc.).